When you should stop reading, start writing

 Now, here’s the most important question: how much time do you spend writing every day?

-But writing books are a dime a dozen.
-You could easily read a writing book each week for a year, and yet never write a word.
+But books about writing are a dime a dozen.
+You could easily read a writing book each week for a year and never write a word.
 If this description applies to you, consider the downsides of reading too many books about writing:

 Reading alone does nothing for you.
 To improve your writing, you need to write.
-There is nothing special about writing in this regard.
+Writing is just like everything else.
 If you read about running, that doesn’t make you a better runner.
 If you read about cabinetmaking, that doesn’t make you a better cabinetmaker.
 If you read about baking cupcakes, that doesn’t make you a better cupcake baker.
 Your reading about these tasks might give you ideas for how to do them better, but you won’t see any improvement until you engage in the actual doing.

-Improvement depends more on new habits than new ideas.
+Improvement depends more on new habits than on new ideas.
 Sure, books can give you ideas.
 But those ideas aren’t the least bit useful to you until you transform them into habits.
-Here are a couple of habits I try to help my clients achieve:
+Here are a couple of habits I help my clients achieve:

-• Writing a little bit every day rather than a whole lot irregularly.
+• Writing a little every day rather than a lot irregularly.
 By adopting the slow-and-steady approach, they are far more likely to achieve measurable results.

 • Aiming for a sentence-length average that’s relatively short: somewhere between 14 and 18 words.
-This average length is more pleasing to readers and will usually increase the number of readers for any piece of writing.
+This average length is more pleasing for readers and also makes writing easier.

 Reading often gives us a false sense of accomplishment.
 If we read a book, we feel great about finishing it.
 That was work, right?
 We did it!
-But if the point of reading a book was to improve our writing, we haven’t accomplished anything meaningful until we’ve done some writing.
+But if the point of reading a book was to improve our writing, we have accomplished nothing meaningful until we’ve done some writing.

 I love reading — mainly literary novels and interesting non-fiction, especially memoir — and I firmly believe my reading habit helps my writing.
 But there’s little value to reading books about writing unless we’re actually writing every day.
 Instead of mindlessly reading books about writing, here’s what I suggest you do: